Lew-Alex/Lew-Alex/README.md

 - **Competition robotics:** VEX Robotics (team 5225A), writing robot code for the V5 Brain on PROS, and the World Robot Olympiad (team PiThons), writing firmware for ESP32 and Teensy microcontrollers with IMU sensor fusion and particle filter localization.
 - **Game-playing AI:** search and learning based agents, including a minimax Reversi player and a NEAT trained Tetris agent.
-- **Competitive programming:** solutions to the Canadian Computing Competition (CCC) archive.
-- **Small hardware and web projects:** an Arduino based digital sailing compass, and assorted scripting projects.
+- **Small hardware and web projects:** an Arduino based digital sailing compass, a differential swerve drive, and assorted scripting projects.